awsdocs/amazon-eventbridge-user-guide/doc_source/eb-api-gateway-target.md

 ## Timeout<a name="eb-targets-apigateway-timeout"></a>

-EventBridge API Gateway requests must have a maximum client execution timeout of 5 seconds\.
-If API Gateway takes longer than 5 seconds to respond, EventBridge times out the request and then retries
+EventBridge rule API Gateway requests must have a maximum client execution timeout of 5 seconds\.
+If API Gateway takes longer than 5 seconds to respond, EventBridge times out the request and then retries\.

+EventBridge Pipes API Gateway requests have a maximum timeout of 29 seconds, the API Gateway maximum\.